beep-projects/LiStaBot/README.md

   -cid|--chatid          the chat id to use for sending messages to
 ```

-2. Download and unzip the latest release filed from the project page and open a console in the created directory.
+1. Download and unzip the latest release file from the project page and open a console in the created directory.

-   You can also run the following commands in a console:
+   For this you can run the following commands in a console:

    ```
    version=$(curl -sI https://github.com/beep-projects/LiStaBot/releases/latest | awk -F '/' '/^location/ {print  substr($NF, 1, length($NF)-1)}')